Lemon Learning Blog | Tips & Real Stories for Digital Change Success

 The first step is to move beyond simple counts.
 Knowing that "we have 300 unapproved SaaS apps" is a starting point, not a strategy.
 You need to understand who is using those tools, for what, and how that behaviour overlaps with your sanctioned systems.

 Modern SaaS management and security vendors are clear on the scale of the issue.
 Employees adopt unsanctioned apps primarily to get work done faster when official tools lag.
-IDC and others estimate that well over 40% of SaaS in a typical enterprise runs without formal IT approval.
+Estimates suggest that well over 40% of SaaS in a typical enterprise runs without formal IT approval.
 Those numbers are alarming, but they are also rich input.
 Each unsanctioned app is a clue about a process where users felt blocked.

 Next, overlay risk.
 Some of these tools will handle little or no sensitive data; others will clearly touch customer, financial, or HR information.
-Security and compliance teams can help you prioritise, drawing on research like Reco’s analysis of the move from shadow IT to shadow AI at which highlights how quickly unsanctioned tools can create exposure when they sit next to core systems.
+Security and compliance teams can help you prioritise, particularly as unsanctioned tools increasingly sit next to core systems and create exposure that is easy to miss.

 At this stage, many organisations stop.
 They have an inventory, some heatmaps, and a list of tools to block or review.
 But to build a roadmap, you must take one more step: connect these external behaviours to what is happening inside your sanctioned apps.
 That is where digital adoption analytics come in.